addulac/phd/source/13_models.md

 	\centering
 	\scalebox{1}{
 		\input{source/figures/draw/crp}}
-	\caption{Illustrution of a Chinese Restaurant Process.
+	\caption{Illustration of a Chinese Restaurant Process.
 Each customer (X) can seat at a table $k$ or start on new one according to a rich-get-richer phenomenon.}
 	\label{fig:crp}
 \end{figure}

-In addition, the CRP gives hint about the distribution of the number of clusters (=tables) depending on the number of data $n$ (=customers); Let $m$ be the number of tables generated by the DP.
+In addition, the CRP gives hint about the distribution of the number of clusters (i.e. tables) depending on the number of data $n$ (i.e. customers).
+Let $m$ be the number of tables generated by the DP.
 From the CRP, one knows that the probability of generating a new table for each draw is $\frac{\alpha_0}{\alpha_0+i-1}$, and so is independent of the previous number of tables.
 Thus, the mean and variance of the number of tables for $n$ draws are
 \begin{align*}
     \quad\Er[m | n] &= \sum_{i=1}^n \frac{\alpha_0}{\alpha_0 + i -1} = \alpha_0 (\psi(\alpha_0 + n) - \psi(\alpha_0)) \\
     \quad       &\approx \alpha_0\log(1+\frac{n}{\alpha_0}) \quad\qquad \text{ for } N,\alpha_0 \gg 0\\